cornell-zhang/datuner/scripts/Readme.md

 ---------------

-  TOOL_NAME: required for both built-in tools(now only support vtr and vivado) and user tools
+  TOOL_NAME: required for both built-in tools(now only support vtr, vivado, and quartus) and user tools

   TOOL_INSTALL_PATH required only for vtr.(the path to vtr_flow directory)

   DESIGN_NAME required for both built-in tools and user tools

-  DESIGN_SAVE_PATH required only for vivado
+  DESIGN_SAVE_PATH required for vivado and quartus

-  TOPMODULE required only for vivado
+  TOPMODULE required for vivado and quartus

   SPACE_DEFINITION required only for user tools